ebits21/insync-distrobox/README.md

 # insync-distrobox
-A Bash script to create a Fedora container in [distrobox](https://github.com/89luca89/distrobox), install [Insync](https://www.insynchq.com/), and start it automatically on login.
+A Bash script to create a Fedora container (latest supported container version is Fedora 40) in [distrobox](https://github.com/89luca89/distrobox), install [Insync](https://www.insynchq.com/), and start it automatically on login.

 ---
 # Host Requirements